New Resource

 YearsUniFab Denoise AI (standalone)UniFab All-In-OneTopaz Video AIUniFab Denoise vs Topaz

 For pure denoising, UniFab Denoise AI saves you $159 in year one alone vs Topaz, and the gap grows every year because Topaz keeps charging $299 annually.
-The All-In-One bundle is the better pick if you also need upscaling, HDR, or any of the other 20+ tools — by year 2 it's still cheaper than a single year of Topaz.
+The All-In-One bundle is the better pick if you also need upscaling, HDR, or any of the other tools in the 14-in-1 toolkit — by year 2 it's still cheaper than a single year of Topaz.

 My Verdict — Which Tool Should You Pick?

-Use Topaz Video AI Nyx if you do high-end professional restoration work, you've already got an RTX 30-series workstation, you specifically need Nyx XL's edge-case detail recovery, and you're comfortable paying $299/year forever.
+Use Topaz Video AI Nyx if you do high-end professional restoration work, you've already got an RTX 30-series workstation, you specifically need Nyx XL's edge-case detail recovery, and you're comfortable paying $299/year on an ongoing subscription.

-Use UniFab Denoise AI if you process low-light footage regularly, batch through more than a few clips per week, want a no-watermark trial to evaluate before you commit, or work on a Mac (where UniFab's FabCloud closes the GPU gap Topaz can't).
+Use UniFab Denoise AI if you process low-light footage regularly, batch through more than a few clips per week, want a no-watermark trial to evaluate before you commit, or work on a Mac (where UniFab's FabCloud closes the GPU gap for heavy denoise jobs).

 FAQs about Topaz Denoise Video